bocoup/learn-ansible/exercises/variables-loops-and-filters/overview.md

 Read the Ansible docs for [more looping options].

 ## EXERCISE
-In this exercise we'll be refactoring our work from the `user-management` exercise to [DRY] up the playbook by defining a data structure to store user information and utilizing `with_items` directives along with the `user` and `authorized_key` modules.

-You'll know you've succeed when you're able to run the following commands without error, and your playbook only utilizes the `user` and `authorized_key` modules once.
+In this exercise we'll be refactoring our work from the `user-management` exercise to [DRY] up the playbook by defining a user's list.
+We'll then iterate over it using the `with_items` directive.
+You'll know you've succeed when you're able to run the following commands without error:

 ```
 ansible-playbook \